EvgheniiBeriozchin/watermark-detection/data-annotation/README.md

   export LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/mnt/d/watermark-project
   ```

   Then in `Absolute local path`, you can have something like: `/mnt/d/watermark-project/data`.
   Note2: It does not matter if the data folder has subfolders, even the ones that have meaning (like 'WZ-II...').
-You can still select the generic data folder, as the subfolders will be preserved in the output annotation.
+You can still select the generic data folder, as the subfolders will be preserved in the each output annotation file.

   To check that your path is valid, press `Check connection` at the bottom of the screen.